rjbullough/11ty_portfolio_site/src/work/celmec.md

   ### The challenge 👀

-  Deliver a flexible web solution to feature the companie's products and celebrate some of their commercial success.
+  Deliver a flexible web solution to feature the company's products and celebrate some of their commercial success.

 </div>